loudifier/chirplab/ROADMAP.md

 ## Command Line Interface
 - [x] Run all measurements in a project file and output measurement data
-    - [ ] Switches to override individual project parameters.
-Analyze different input files/channels from the same project file, change data output directory, output file names, etc.
+    - [x] Switches to override individual project parameters for input file, input channel, output directory
+    - [ ] Additional overrides?
-- [ ] Generate stimulus file from parameters or a project file
+- [x] Generate stimulus file from project file settings
 - [ ] Measure calibration tone from a file and apply the calibration to a project file

 ## Other